 Also, chewing and biting can be difficult because the jaw cannot function normally.
 Lastly, the lips do not fit properly and may appear misshapen causing an unbalanced profile.
 Deep bites can be effectively corrected with braces.

-If you have a deep bite, make an appointment today with the highly qualified Lakewood, CO orthodontist, Dr. Amy Schulte at Belmar Orthodontics.
+If you have a deep bite, make an appointment today with our highly qualified Lakewood, orthodontists, Dr. T.C.
+Hardy & Dr. Cindy at Belmar Orthodontics.